shane-kerr/ymmv/README.md

 The [PcapParser](https://github.com/RunxiaWan/PcapParser) can be used to perform IP fragment reassembly and extract DNS queries and answers from TCP streams.
 It will be further integrated in the future.

-* No easy way exists to report differences found back to the Yeti operators.
-This will be added as an opt-in "--email-to" command-line option.